BE ON THE LOOKOUT FOR INVESTMENT SCAMS:

-A fraud may succeed because people hear and believe the promises of the promoter and do not investigate the investment (or the person promoting it).
-To help educate investors, securities regulators of NASAA’s Enforcement Section have identified the following financial products and practices as current potential threats for unwary investors.
+Investment fraud succeeds because people read, hear and believe the promises of an investment source or guru and they do not investigate the facts related to the proposed investment (or the person promoting it).
+To help educate investors, North American Securities Administrators Association (NASAA) state and provincial securities regulators have identified the following financial products and practices as 2022’s most popular current potential threats to unwary investors.

 If you have any questions about the material below, please contact your state of provincial securities regulator using NASAA’s interactive Contact Your Regulator map.